te5in/CodeGra.de/docs/user/analytics-dashboard.rst

-The **RIT** and **RIR** values of a rubric category are the correlation coefficients between the score achieved in one rubric category category versus how well they did overall in the rubric.
-They are a number between -1 and 1 measuring how well the score in a rubric category predicts the score in the overall rubric.
+The **RIT** and **RIR** values of a rubric category are the correlation coefficients between the score achieved in one rubric category category versus how well they did in the overall rubric.
+Their value is a number between -1 and 1 measuring how well the score in a rubric category predicts the score in the overall rubric.